jonrcable/environment/README.md

 	!# vagrant plugin install vagrant-triggers

+- add the laravel/homestead box to your available VMs (may take a few mins)

+	!# vagrant box add laravel/homestead

+vagrant box add laravel/homestead

 - create a new folder in the root of your home folder called Development

 	!# cd ~/